ValehK08/ADABot/README.md

 ## 📝 License

-This project is closed-source and all rights are reserved.
-You are allowed to use the hosted version via the invite link above.
-For development or distribution rights, please contact the author.
+This project is **closed-source** and all rights are reserved.
+You are free to use the hosted version via the invite link.
+For commercial use, forking, or deployment under a different name, please contact the author.

 ---

-Enjoy chatting, searching, joking, and more — all through one bot. 🎉
+Enjoy chatting, searching, joking, and more — all through **ADABot**. 🧠✨